Letter from Surfside: Tourists and locals united in mourning

 “This Fourth of July in Surfside will be more about a real integration of human goodness, even in a moment of pain,” said Rabbi Sholom Lipskar of The Shul of Bal Harbour, which is within a mile of the disaster zone.

-“The only thing that could really benefit the affected members of the Surfside commit at the present time is kindness,” Lipskar said.
+“The only thing that could really benefit the affected members of the Surfside community at the present time is kindness,” Lipskar said.

 During weekly prayers on Saturday at Bal Harbour, Eric Ezzy Rappaport told Reuters that this moment is a test of the community.